Burkina Faso Armed Forces: Air Force

 The Air Force was founded in 1964 as the Escadrille de la République de Haute-Volta (EHV) or the Republic of Upper Volta Air Squadron, a subordinate unit of the Army.
 That year, a transient air support base was created with the assistance of the French Air Force.
 After acquiring an initial fleet of utility and transport aircraft, the squadron was attached to an inter-army support regiment.
 In 1970, the Escadrille was renamed the Force Aérienne de Haute-Volta, or FAHV, and in 1977 became an autonomous force.
 In October 1985, the Force Aérienne du Burkina Faso, or FABF, was officially inaugurated.

 The EHV was initially formed with two Douglas C-47 Skytrain and three MH.1521M Broussard aircraft.
 These were later followed by two Alouette III SA.316 B helicopters, used mostly for liaison purposes, one twin-engined Aero Commander 500 light utility aircraft, two Hawker-Siddeley HS.748-2A twin turboprop transport aircraft, and two Nord 262 twin turboprop transport aircraft.
 Two escadrilles (squadrons) or sub-formations were created: the Escadrille de Transport (Transport Unit), and the Escadrille d'Hélicoptères (Helicopter Unit).
 Later, the Escadrille d'Entraînement (Training Unit) was added.
 All squadrons were initially based at Ouagadougou.

 In mid-1984, Libyan military aid brought eight Mikoyan-Gurevich MiG-21 jet fighters, along with two MiG-21U combat trainer versions.
 These ex-Libyan Air Force MiG-21 "Fishbed" fighters were based in Ouagadougou, although they were actually operated by the Libyan Air Force on loan by Libya, and were removed in 1985 without seeing combat.
 A single MiG-17F Fresco that was also operated by the FABF did see combat service in the Agacher Strip War in 1985–86.
+Burkina Faso operated a number of MiG-17s through the 1990s, with some (like 8401) later noted abandoned by 2001 at Ouagadougou.
 In 1985, the FABF also acquired two ex-Soviet Mi-4 transport helicopters from an unknown supplier, followed by an additional two Mi-4s.
 The Mi-4s were operated by the FABF until the late 1980s, when they were taken out of service.
 Five Mi-8/17 transport helicopters were later added to the Escadrille d'Hélicoptères.
 While supervising the ceasefire after the Agacher Strip War, an FABF SA.316B Alouette III crashed at Kouni on 14 January 1986, leaving only one SA.316B still in service with the Escadrille d'Hélicoptères.